AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 ## Materials

 ### Workflow
-Typical <mark>highpoly to lowpoly workflow.</mark> I first model/sculpt the high-poly then model a low-poly.
+I used a <mark>highpoly to lowpoly workflow.</mark> I first model/sculpt the high-poly then model a low-poly.
 I use the low poly meshes to bake normals, cavity, ambient occlusion, alpha, color ID and whatever I forsee that I need for creating materials and shaders. <mark>I do most of my material authoring in Substance Designer</mark>.
 As for shaders I use the Unity's HDRP lit and unlit shaders as a base build extra visual features around those.

 ### Authoring
 I use Substance Designer for authoring materials because it is totally procedural meaning all <mark>material and pattern definitions are parametric</mark>.
 This is great because it allows me to reuse node groups across many assets with different UVs and color IDs.
 It also means making changes are easier and less time consuming compared to a painting approach.
 Lastly the target output resolution of the texture maps can be changed without degrading quality.